ronaldseoh/cs276/week03/iir_chapter06_notes.md

 - We need to assign *weights* to each term in the document
     - The simplest approach: Use *term frequency* - Weights to be equal to *the number of occurrences* of term $t$ in the document $d$.
 - **Bag of Words Model**: Having number of occurrences as weights is a *quantitative digest* of the document; ignores the exact ordering of the terms
-    - Intuitive that two documents with similar bag of words represnetations are similar *in content*.
+    - Intuitive that two documents with similar bag of words represnetations would be similar *in content*.

 ### 6.2.1 Inverse document frequency